Door Peninsula: Archaeology

 Paleo-Indian artifacts have been found at two sites in the town of Union and two sites in the city of Sturgeon Bay.
 The Cardy and Salisbury Steak sites are located about a mile from each other in the south side of the city, and the Heyrman I and Boss Tavern (or Fabry Creek) sites are a quarter-mile from each other along Highway 57 in the town of Union.
 It is thought that the Boss Tavern site was used as a base camp, while the Heyrman I site was used as a workshop area for producing stone tools and possibly also as a very brief campsite.
 Both sites were occupied multiple times by Paleo-Indians.

 A microwear analysis of the scraping tools found at the Boss Tavern site found that the tools had been used for butchering, skinning, and working with dry hides, and for scraping and smoothing wood.
 One scraping tool resembled an adze and was used to support the hypothesis that Paleo-Indians built watercraft.
 A layer of sand was found at the Boss Tavern site, indicating it was a beach when lake levels were higher than they are today.

 The tools and waste chips at the Heyrman I site suggest that the Paleo-Indians there may have been less mobile than those who resided at the Boss Tavern site.
-Additionally, they appear less mobile the Paleo-Indians at the Cardy Site, which used mostly used Moline chert from Illinois, and the group at the Salisbury Steak site, which used chert and sandstone from a variety of sources.
+Additionally, they appear less mobile the Paleo-Indians at the Cardy Site, which primarily used Moline chert from Illinois, and the group at the Salisbury Steak site, which used chert and sandstone from a variety of sources.